 All articles must have a brief abstract that states in 150 words or fewer the major points made and the principal conclusions reached.
 The abstract should not contain abbreviations or references.
 JEL classiﬁcation numbers and keywords should be provided.

-The Harvard (author, date) system of referencing is used (examples are given below).
-In the text give the author’s name followed by the year in parentheses: Smith (2000).
-If there are two authors use “and”: Smith and Jones (2001).
-When reference is made to a work by four or more authors, the ﬁrst name followed by “et al.” should be used: MacDonald et al. (2002).
-In the reference list, references should be listed in alphabetical order.
+• The Harvard (author, date) system of referencing is used (examples are given below).
+In the text, give the author’s name followed by the year in parentheses: e.g., Smith (2000).
+If there are two authors, use “and”: e.g., Smith and Jones (2001).
+When reference is made to a work by four or more authors, the ﬁrst name followed by “et al.” is used: e.g., Albert et al. (2015).

-Authors are responsible for the accuracy of the references.
+• Authors are responsible for the accuracy of the references.

 Chapter in a book

 World Bank.
-2003.
-World Development Indicators, 2003.
-Washington, D.C.: World Bank. http://www.worldbank.org/data/wdi2003/index.htm (accessed August 27, 2003).
+2014.
+World Development Indicators, 2014.
+Washington, DC: World Bank. http://data.worldbank.org/data-catalog/ world-development-indicators (accessed October 27, 2014).

 For further details, please refer to The Chicago Manual of Style.

 These should be placed at the end of the paper, numbered in Arabic numerals and referred to in the text.

 Tables should be self-contained and complement, but not duplicate, information contained in the text.
 Number tables consecutively in the text in Arabic numerals.
 Type tables on a separate page with the legend above.
 Vertical lines should not be used to separate columns.
 Column headings should be brief, with units of measurement in parentheses; all abbreviations must be deﬁned in footnotes.
-Footnote symbols: †, ‡, §, ¶ should be used and *, **, *** should be reserved for P-values.
+Footnote symbols: †, ‡, §, ¶ should be used and *, **, *** should be reserved for p-values.
 Statistical measures such as SD or SEM should be identiﬁed in footnotes.